Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 the original source.

 Libraries Affected:
+	assimp
+		Fixing RAPIDJSON_HAS_STDSTRING not being defined before inclusion of rapidjson.

 	LibTIFF
 		Can't remember, probably compilation errors.

 	minizip
-		Commented out a block that says #define _CRT_SECURE_NO_WARNINGS, as I have it defined at the project level
+		Commented out a block that says #define _CRT_SECURE_NO_WARNINGS, as I have it defined at the project level.

-	zlib-ng
-		Adding OF macro and STDC defines for compatability with minizip.

 	PhysX
 		Changed #include <typeinfo.h> -> #include <typeinfo>.